 The program consists of:

-- Three, 40-minute pool based sessions (at a City of Winnipeg swimming pool)
+- Three, pool-based sessions (at a City of Winnipeg swimming pool)

 Swimming Counts! offers three levels in the pool (beginner, intermediate and advanced) to accommodate children of all skill levels and abilities.
 The skills and knowledge presented are to prepare students to participate safely in, on, and around water.
 Each child will be assessed and challenged to the best of their ability.